AdaCore/training_material/courses/rust_essentials/130_memory_management/07_drop.rst

 .. note::

-  Values are dropped in the *reverse order* of their variables' declaration
+  Variables are dropped in the *reverse order* of their declarations

 -----------------------------------
 Internal Field Drop Order Example